-It is the result of recombinant DNA technology, where the amino acid B28, which is normally proline, is replaced by aspartate.
+It results from recombinant DNA technology, where the amino acid B28, which is usually proline, is replaced by aspartate.

 By genetically engineering the underlying DNA, the amino acid sequence of insulin can be modified to alter its ADME characteristics (absorption, distribution, metabolism, and excretion).

 Officially, the U.S. Food and Drug Administration (FDA) refers to these as “insulin receptor ligands,” although they are more commonly known as insulin analogs.

 These modifications have been used to create two types of insulin analogs:

 Those more easily absorbed from the injection site act faster than natural insulin injected subcutaneously, intended to deliver the bolus level of insulin needed at mealtime (prandial insulin).

 And those released slowly over 8 and 24 hours are intended to supply the basal level of insulin during the day and particularly at night (basal insulin).